 BITE—“OCCLUSAL”—ANALYSIS at your Marco Island Dentist

 An important component of dental health is the alignment of your teeth and the manner in which the upper and lower teeth come together when you bite.
 Referred to on the professional level as “occlusion,” the manner in which you bite can impact your overall oral health because of the massive force generated by the jaw and its muscles.
 If this force is not spread out and evenly distributed, it can cause serious and possibly irreversible damage to teeth, gums, jaw muscles, and bone structure.
-The negative consequences of a bad bite are potentially so severe that Dr. Hermann Schulze and Island Tower Dentistry offer bite analysis as one of their services as part of their Marco Island, Florida dental care practice.
+The negative consequences of a bad bite are potentially so severe that Dr. Jonathan Van Dyke and Island Tower Dentistry offer bite analysis as one of their services as part of their Marco Island, Florida dental care practice.

 Bad Bite—Occlusal Disease